Kozea/Pynuts/doc/Advanced tutorial.rst

           document.EmployeeDoc.create(employee=employee)
       return response

-At the Document creation, Pynuts make a first commit of the folder which contains the model in a new branch.
+When the document is created for the first time, Pynuts make an initial commit of the folder which contains the model in a new branch.

 Step 4: Editing Document